MohanNalgire/angular2/Day3-routes/README.md

         ]
 ```
-<li>    Import one file as   ` import {AppRoutingModule, routingCompnents} from './app.routing'; `</li>
+6    Import one file as   ` import {AppRoutingModule, routingCompnents} from './app.routing'; `
-<li>    Now we have to add above file module in import section and component in directives section.
-Then your file look like this</li>
+7    Now we have to add above file module in import section and component in directives section.
+Then your file look like this

 ```
     import { BrowserModule } from '@angular/platform-browser';